saintpete/logrole/README.md

 functionality is not available via the API][issue-4].
 Please [contact Support to request this feature][support] if you'd like it to be available in Logrole.

-The Twilio Dashboard lets you search Calls and Messages with up-to-the minute precision, with timezone support.
-The public API only supports UTC, and only supports searching for resources in a particular date range.
-Please [contact Support to request this feature][support] if you'd like it to be available in Logrole.
+The Start/End date filters may only work in Chrome.

 [support]: mailto:help@twilio.com
 [issue-4]: https://github.com/saintpete/logrole/issues/4

-The Start/End date filters may only work in Chrome.